Skip to content

 For each manifest we persist:

-• The raw manifest bytes (CBOR), in Cloudflare R2.
+• The raw manifest bytes (CBOR), in S3-compatible object storage.

 • Indexed metadata (signer, format, hard binding hash, IPFS CID, validation status, claim generator, assertions) in Postgres.